 Likewise, it's often implied that Harley Quinn is only such a psycho due to Joker's toxic influence on her, as she's had her share of Pet the Dog moments and even tried reforming at least once.

 Talia, daughter of Ra's Al Ghul, frequently betrayed her father out of her love for his enemy, Batman.
 In her case, it's more of a Heel-Face Revolving Door, as she was always torn between her attraction to Batman and her loyalty to her father.
 During the "Death and the Maiden" arc, she turned against both men, having been betrayed by her father and sick of being used as a pawn by Batman to take Ra's down.
 By the time Grant Morrison started using her in his Batman Inc. storylines, she has become as evil as her father ever was.

-In Batman 500, "All Mine Enemies", was the first mass team up by all the villains to kill Batman.
+Detective Comics #526, "All My Enemies Against Me", was the first mass team up by all the Gotham City villains to kill Batman.
 They were instantly betrayed by Talia and Catwoman (the only two women in the room) who both joined the caped crusader and attempted not only to help him defeat everyone else but also to get his attention.